Troyanovsky/pm_doc_interrogator/README.md

 The MVP version uses routed OpenAI API, and the future version plans to use self-hosted Vicuna/ChatGLM.

-The frontend will be built with HTML, Bulma CSS, Tailwind CSS, and Vue.
+The frontend will be built with HTML, Tailwind CSS, and Vue.

 The backend will be hosted on Netlify.
 For future version, I plan to allow users to self-host or use API directly.